Catch the rest of the fall season.

 You can now enroll in the remaining sessions of The Complete Chorister for a reduced price.
-Enrolling in The Complete Chorister will give you:
+Enrolling gives you access to:

 - Downloadable resources

 - Links to web sites referenced in each presentation